personball/Abp-CLI/README.md

     --help     Show help information

     Commands:
-    init       init a project from project template
+    init       Init a project from project template.

     Run 'abplus [command] --help' for more information about a command.

-    PS personball> abplus init --help
+    $> abplus init --help
-    init a project from project template
+    Init a project from project template.

-    Usage: abplus init [options]
+    Usage: abplus init [arguments] [options]

+    Arguments:
+    ProjectName         Your project name, default as 'AbpDemo'.

     Options:
     --help              Show help information
     -T|--template-name  TemplateName <GithubUserName>/<RepoName>[@<ReleaseTag>],default as 'aspnetboilerplate/module-zero-core-template@latest'.
     -h|--place-holder   PlaceHolder in project template,default as 'AbpCompanyName.AbpProjectName'.
-    -n|--project-name   Your project name, default as 'AbpDemo'.
     -m                  Is this project a Multi-Pages Application?
 Default as false.
     -t|--spa-type       Choose 'vue' for vuejs or 'ng' for angularjs or 'react' for reactjs.
 Any invalid value will be replaced by 'vue'.
     -b                  Rename Backup